kubernetes/website/docs/concepts/services-networking/service.md

 ![Services overview diagram for ipvs proxy](/images/docs/services-ipvs-overview.svg)

-In any of proxy model, any traffic bound for the Service’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.
+In any of proxy model, any traffic bound for the Service’s IP:Port is proxied to an appropriate producer without the clients knowing anything about Kubernetes or Services or Pods.
 Client-IP based session affinity can be selected by setting service.spec.sessionAffinity to "ClientIP" (the default is "None"), and you can set the max session sticky time by